 The Trust's portfolio of properties has grown from 42 as of January 1, 1993 to 115 at June 30, 1998.
 During this period the Trust acquired 78 retail properties for approximately \$675 million.
 During this same period five shopping centers were sold.
 Also during this period the Trust spent over \$250 million to renovate, expand, improve and retenant its properties.
 The majority of the acquisitions were funded with cash.
-Of the properties not fully acquired by cash, one was acquired by means of capital and ground leases, one was acquired for Common Shares and the assumption of a mortgage, one was acquired for cash and the assumption of a municipal bond issue and the others were acquired for cash with minority investments by third parties.
+Of the properties not fully acquired by cash, one was acquired by means of capital and ground leases, one was acquired for Common Shares and the assumption of a mortgage, one was acquired for cash with minority investments by third parties.
 This growth was financed through borrowing and equity offerings, since each year the Trust has distributed all or the majority of its cash provided by operating activities to its shareholders.